wavemotion-dave/DS994a/README.md

 Credits :
 -----------------------
-* Thanks to Alekmaul who provided the baseline code to work with and to lobo for the menu graphical design.
+* Thanks to Alekmaul who provided the original Coleco emulator framework of which this is based.
 * Thanks to Flubba for the SN76496 sound core.
 * Thanks to Marat Fayzullin (ColEM) for the TI991A video driver.
 * Thanks to Mike Brent for Classic99 and letting me use some of the disk and CPU core code.